 Weapons & Equipment

 Ikon Suit: After his rebirth, Slade came across a prototype of one of his older suits of armor during a rescue mission.
-In addition to being bulletproof, this armor is able to absorb kinetic energy to power itself.
+Created, by Dr. Ikon, in addition to being bulletproof, this armor is able to absorb kinetic energy to power itself.
 Once activated, the kinetic energy generated by Slade's superhuman movement speed and reflexes can maintain the suit's energy levels.

 Broad Sword: Slade carries a promethium broad sword that is more durable than Titanium.
 The durability of the sword mixed with his metahuman abilities are extremely formidable.
 He has been known to cut through a jet wing in a single strike with his sword.